 The approved FMM is sent to the applicant by email and must be printed and presented at border control.

-The Mexican Tourist Card can only be used to visit Mexico for the purposes of tourism and leisure.
+The Mexican Tourist Card can only be used to visit Mexico for the purposes of business, tourism, and leisure.
 It does not grant the holder the right to work or seek employment in the country.

 The FMM is not a visa.
 Travelers from countries that are exempt from applying for a Mexican visa must still obtain a Mexico Tourist Card.
-Nationals of other countries must apply for the relevant visa for Mexico in addition to an FMM in order to visit as a tourist.
+Nationals of other countries must apply for the relevant visa for Mexico in addition to an FMM in order to visit.

 All tourists must be in possession of an FMM, including children.
 Parents or legal guardians may complete the application on their behalf.